jaedolph/sc2sceneswitcher/README.md

 prediction_loss_option = NO # prediction option that will get payed out after a loss

 [SC2_REPLAY_STATS]
+enabled = yes # enable sc2replaystats features
 auth_key = qwertyuiopasdfghjkl1234567890asdfghjkllk;a539704bcdfaca203df520c98e74c4c721c47f50;1670112810 # sc2replaystats api token
 last_game_file_path = C:\Users\jaedolph\last_game.txt # path that last replay info will be saved

 [OBS]
-websocket_server_port = 4455 # port for the OBS websocket connection
-websocket_server_password = 1234567890abcdef # password for the OBS websocket connection
-in_game_scene = starcraft2 # name of in game scene in OBS
+enabled = yes # enable scene switching switcher_websocket_type = OBS # set the type of websocket for your streaming program.
+Can be "OBS" or "STREAMLABS". websocket_server_port = 4455 # port for the OBS websocket connection websocket_server_password = 1234567890abcdef # password for the OBS websocket connection in_game_scene = starcraft2 # name of in game scene in OBS